Church of St Mary the Virgin, Bowdon: Interior

 The 16th-century roofs of the aisles are camber beam in type and are elaborately carved with bosses and coats of arms.
 The nave roof is hammerbeam in type.
 In the north transept is an altar table from the early 18th century and a chest dated 1635.
 The sanctuary chairs are Jacobean and a 15th-century octagonal font has been placed in the north aisle.

 In the medieval church there were many tombs, and some of these have been included in the present church.
 The oldest are a pair of damaged reclining effigies in the north transept, one of which is of Sir William Baguley who died in about 1320.
 Also in the north transept is the Brereton monument, with recumbent effigies of William Brereton who died in 1630 and his wife Jane, under a canopy.
 On the side of the tomb are kneeling figures of their seven children.
 In the chapel are two memorials by André Carpentière.
 One is to Henry Booth, 1st Earl of Warrington who died in 1694, his wife Mary and their family, which includes figures of Wisdom and Vanity.
 The other is to Langham Booth who died in 1724, and to Henry Booth who died in 1727.
 A mural tablet to the Asshetons is by Richard Westmacott.

 In the north transept is a collection of loose carved stones some of which are from the Norman period.
 In the church is stained glass by Kempe and by Clutterbuck.
 The pulpit, dating from around 1910, is by Temple Moore.
 The three-manual organ was built in 1875 and minor alterations were made to it in 1960 by J. W. Walker & Sons Ltd. The parish registers begin in 1628.
 There is a ring of eight bells, cast in 1964 by John Taylor & Co.

 External features

 In the churchyard are three structures that are designated as Grade II listed buildings.
 One is a sandstone sundial post of uncertain date, which consists of an octagonal shaft on a square base.
 There is a sandstone war memorial dating from around 1920 by Arthur Hennings.
 The third structure consists of the piers, railings and walls surrounding the churchyard.
-The churchyard also contains the war graves of twelve soldiers of World War I, and an airman of World War II.
+The churchyard also contains the war graves of twelve soldiers of the First World War, and an airman of the Second World War.